 We are delighted to welcome William C. Wilson, MD as hospital director of Critical Care Services and our senior faculty.
 Dr. Wilson has a diverse background that includes formal training in surgery, anesthesiology, adult and pediatric cardiothoracic anesthesia and critical care medicine.

 We have world-class faculty who are committed to achieving excellence in all three areas of academic medicine.
 Accordingly, we provide outstanding medical care, recruit the brightest and most talented residents, and offer research opportunities in both basic science and clinical realms.
-In addition, we have recently applied for an ACGME (Accreditation Council for Graduate Medical Education) accredited Fellowship in Anesthesiology Critical Care Medicine.
+We also have two ACGME accredited positions for a Fellowship in Anesthesiology Critical Care Medicine.

 All ICUs at the UC Irvine Health Douglas Hospital offer the latest monitoring and resuscitation equipment to ensure the best patient care.
 Our ICUs emphasize a multidisciplinary team approach.
 In the SICU, the team includes trauma/critical care surgeons, anesthesiology intensivists, and pediatric intensivists.